The asymptotic Samuel function and invariants of singularities: Elimination algebras

 where $a_i\in S$ for $i=0,\ldots ,m-2$, then it can be shown that, up to integral closure,

 is an elimination algebra of $\G^{(d+1)}$.
-When the characteristic of $k$ is zero, there is always a change a coordinates for $f$ that allows to assume that $f$ is in the form of Tschirnhausen.
 If the characteristic is positive, the elimination algebra is also defined.
 In either case, it can be shown that it is generated by a finite set of some symmetric (weighted homogeneous) functions evaluated on the coefficients of $f(x)$ (cf. \cite{V00}, \cite[\S1, Definition 4.10]{V07}).
-It is worthwhile noticing that the elimination algebra $\Gd$ is invariant under changes of the form $x'=x+\alpha$ with $\alpha\in S$ \cite[\S 1.5]{V07}. \end{example}
+It is worthwhile noticing that the elimination algebra $\Gd$ is invariant under changes of the form $x'=x+\alpha$ with $\alpha\in S$ \cite[\S 1.5]{V07}.
+Finally, we will see that, to understand elimination algebras in a more general setting, it suffices to treat the hypersurface case, at least for the purposes of this paper (see \S \ref{p_presentations_suitable}, specially (\ref{amalgama}) and (\ref{amalgama_eliminacion_1})). \end{example}